openshift/enhancements/enhancements/machine-api/short-circuiting-backoff.md

 ### Risks and Mitigations
 In case `FailedNodeStartupTimeout` is undefined default behaviour is preserved (i.e. remediation is not postponed).
-The Pro is that naive users aren't being surprised with a new behavior however, the con is that naive users do benefit from the new behavior.
+The Pro is that naive users aren't being surprised with a new behavior however, the con is that naive users do not benefit from the new behavior.

 ## Design Details